stouffer/EvoGeoModules/manuscript/manuscript.md

 interactions, and 12 show coevolution using the local interactions (see *Supp.
 Mat.
 1* for network-level significance values). **Figure?**.

-This suggests that macro-evolutionary processes (such as co-diversification) have consequences at the macro-ecological level [@pric03], but may not be detected at finer spatial scales due to a stronger effect of ecological processes locally. **Transition into hyp 2**.

 ![figure1]

 <!--Result 2-->

+This suggests that macro-evolutionary processes (such as co-diversification) have consequences at the macro-ecological level [@pric03], but may not be detected at finer spatial scales due to a stronger effect of ecological processes locally. *PACO* permits the analysis of *how strongly* each interaction contribute to coevolution, in a way that is as independent as possible from other interactions.
+As interactions vary only insofar that there are some locations in which they *do not* happen, we expect that the overall contribution of interactions will be the same in the local and regional networks.
+For the 5 networks that show evidences of coevolution accounting both for species and interactions sorting, we measured the contribution of each interaction locally, and compared it to its contribution to the regional network.
+Results are presented in **FIG**.

 # Point 2 -- Interactions respond locally to micro-processes